Fit for Professional Practice Checklist

 Exposure Prone Procedure Declaration

-- Form to be completed and signed by a Medical Practitioner/Registered Nurse and student ( HIV and HCV test date completed and signed by a Medical Practitioner/Registered Nurse).
-By signing this form you agree to undergo serological testing for HIV and HCV annually.
+- Form to be completed and signed by a Medical Practitioner/Registered Nurse and student (HIV and HCV test date completed and signed by a Medical Practitioner/Registered Nurse).
+By signing this form you agree to undergo serological testing for HIV and HCV every three years.
 Serological testing must be current.

 Licenses & Certificates